 Our Missouri Ozarks Hub hosts are the Rural Schools Partnership & Ozarks Teacher Corps, programs of the Community Foundation of the Ozarks.

 The Rural Schools Collaborative and the Community Foundation of the Ozarks' Rural Schools Partnership continue to collaborate on building strong rural school communities.
-Holly Beadle, Community Foundation of the Ozarks (CFO) Director of Philanthropic Services, coordinates the Collaborative's rural initiatives in the Missouri Ozarks region.
+Beth Hersh, Community Foundation of the Ozarks (CFO) Director of Scholarships, coordinates the Collaborative's rural initiatives in the Missouri Ozarks region.

 The CFO's Rural Schools Partnership was established in 2009, and it serves more than 50 counties in Missouri's southern tier.
 The Rural Schools Partnership includes the following exemplary efforts, which have informed the Rural Schools Collaborative's ongoing conversation on how to strengthen the bonds between rural schools and their respective communities: